 The best looking solution, which is to buy a ready-made insulating cover such as the one highlighted above by Delonghi, will cost you several dollars more but that money will be well spent when you see the finished result.

-After all, while ventless air conditioners don't have this problem, regular portable air conditioners need to be vented so they might as well look as good as they can.
+After all, while ventless air coolers don't have this problem, regular portable air conditioners need to be vented so they might as well look as good as they can.

 Posted: May 10, 2022